vlstill/presentations/rh_0316/pres.md

 *   allocate registers into slots, reuse slots
 *   differs from register allocation in code generator of a compiler
     *   the number of registers is not fixed
-    *   must consider program semantics
+    *   should consider program semantics

 ## Verification of Programs with Inputs

 *   programs with inputs cannot be fully verified by DIVINE
 *   SymDIVINE can do this for simple programs
-    -   a proof-of-concept tool for verification of open LLVM programs
+    -   a proof-of-concept tool for verification of LLVM programs with inputs

 . . .

 Solution

-*   the idea is to merge SymDIVINE into DIVINE using an LLVM transformation
+*   merge SymDIVINE into DIVINE using an LLVM transformation
 *   the program is to be changed so that it manipulates (parts of) data symbolically
 *   this hybrid program is then executed by DIVINE which uses special algorithm